Afeezope/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-# SQL-more-queries
+# SQL-More queries
-SQL more queries
+In this project, I continue practicing on SQL queries, working with permissoins, joins, and constraints.